availproject/avail-light/README.md

 # Coding rules

+- Correctness and proper code isolation is more important than performances.
 - No global variables.
 No thread-local variables.
 No global logger or anything similar.
 - No sleeping a thread.
 Everything asynchronous.
 - Panic as soon as something weird is detected.
 Don't try to continue running the program if we detect a state inconsistency.